 How Payroll Works

-Although payroll is essentially paying your workers, the payroll process consists of much more.
+Although payroll is essentially paying your workers, doing payroll consists of much more.
 You have to hire new employees, determine how much you will pay, track hours worked, and pay accordingly.
 You’ll also need to withhold payroll taxes, like FICA and income taxes, to remit to the IRS and other federal and state agencies.
+And if you’re working on a federal contract, you may be responsible for submitting certified payroll documents with details of all hours worked and amounts paid out.

 At year-end, you’re responsible for reporting earnings to employees and/or contractors by submitting W-2 and 1099 forms.
 You must send by Jan.
 31 each year and provide copies to the IRS so you can avoid penalties.
 This is just one compliance deadline you must adhere to.
 We created a downloadable payroll compliance calendar to help keep you on track.
 We suggest printing the PDF version and referring to the spreadsheet for additional notes.